kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_07.md

         - Location: **IMPORTANT: Select the same region as the resource group - this makes migration faster.**

-    > **Note**: You can verify the location by opening another browser tab, navigating to https://portal.azure.com and selecting Virtual Machines on the left navigation.
-Use the same region as the **SmartHost<inject key="DeploymentID" enableCopy="false" />** virtual machine.
+    > **Note**: You can verify the location by navigating to `https://portal.azure.com` in the new browser tab, and then selecting the resource group from the left navigation menu.

    ![Screenshot from the Azure portal showing the New server blade (when creating a SQL database).](https://github.com/Shivashant25/MCW-Line-of-business-application-migration/blob/snapshot/Hands-on%20lab/images/Exercise1/e2%20t1%20s3.png?raw=true "Create Server for SQL Database")